jamiel-sharief/dockerfiles/README.md

 # Dockerfiles collection

-A collection of Dockerfiles and config to rapidly setup a containers.
+A collection of Dockerfiles and config to rapidly setup containers.